tomstafford/psy6422/docs/101-finalproject.md

   4. You don't need to do any statistical tests or model fitting.
 You don't need to have a set amount of data to meet statistical significance, just enough to be interesting when visualised.
   5. You don't need more than a brief introduction to the data - no literature review please.
   6. This is a visualisation project, not an analysis project, so you don't need to do statistical analysis.
 You will, however, find that a clear question or set of questions helps develop a good visualisation and/or that a good visualisation helps clarify an unclear question or set of questions.
+  7. There is no word limit, but remember - for a project which has maximum impact short is sweet (i.e. try and show off quality of work without quantity of text)

 ## Getting help

 Simple questions should be posted on slack, ideally in the appropriate channel.
 This means that any advice you get (or give) is shared with the whole class, so everyone can benefit and we avoid needlessly repeating the same mistakes as individuals.